Tusharpanchariya/namstejavascript2/Readme/question.md

 1=what is clusure?
-answer =funtion  along with lexical scope called clouser
+answer =funtion  along with lexical scope called clouser combined  of function  along with lexical envirement

   2=what is uses of closures in js ? module design pattern